AbisheK0726/eng130-cloud-computing/VPC.md

 | NACL is stateless | Security Group is stateful |
 | NACL is at subnet level | Security Group is at instance level |
 | NACL is a network level firewall | Security Group is a security group level firewall |

+## Steps

+1. Create a VPC - 10.0.0.0/16
+2. Create a internet gateway
+3. Attach the internet gateway to the VPC
+4. Create a public subnet - 10.0.4.0/24
+5. Route table - Attach to VPC
+6. Add a routes to the route table - Connect to the internet gateway
+7. Asscoiate the route table with the public subnet and launch an EC2 instance